Pioneer packs

 Day 2:

-You're completely away from civilization and the first place you come to is Gudenå Camping, located in Brestenbro - you'll have to pay a small fee to dock here.
-They have a nice cafeteria here.
+You are completely away from civilization, and the first place you come to is Gudenå Camping, which is located in Brestenbro - here you have to pay a small fee to moor.
+They have a lovely cafeteria here.
 After Brestenbro the water is deeper and the river a little wider.
 At Bredvadmølle there is a rest area with a toilet, which you find by turning right just before Bredvad Bro.
-Shortly after sailing under Bredvad Bridge, you'll reach Bredvad Lake, which you sail through and then keep right, where you'll find Vestbirk Camping.
-At Vestbirk Camping you can stock up on provisions and satisfy your hunger in their grill bar.
+Shortly after you have sailed under Bredvad Bro, you will come to Bredvad Sø, which you sail through and then keep to the right, where you will find Vestbirk Camping.
+At Vestbirk Camping you can stock up on supplies and satisfy your hunger in their grill bar.

 The stretch towards Voervadsbro is one of the river's most beautiful.
-After Vestbirk Camping, keep right and sail through a small canal (remember to keep right).
-You'll pass through the upper part of Naldal Lake and into Vestbirk Lake, where you'll pass through another canal.
-You'll reach Vestbirk Hydroelectric Power Station, which is definitely worth a visit.
-At Vestbirk Hydroelectric Power Station, the canoe must be "carried" across with the designated canoe carts.
+After Vestbirk Camping you must keep to the right, after which you sail through a small canal (Remember to keep to the right).
+You go through the upper part of Naldal Sø and into Vestbirk Sø, where you then have to go through a canal again.
+You reach Vestbirk Vandkraftværk, which is definitely worth a visit.
+At Vestbirk Vandkraftværk, the canoe must be "carried" over with the canoe trolleys intended for this.

-When you arrive at Voervadsbro Teltplads, set up camp for the night - don't miss the restaurant Det Lille Røgeri.
+When you arrive at Voervadsbro Teltplads, you set up camp for the night - you must not cheat yourself out of visiting the restaurant Det Lille Røgeri.
 It is located 5 min. walk from the campsite.
 In the restaurant, which is also a shop, you can eat your fill of delicacies.
-In the shop you can buy Italian specialties, smoked trout and homemade fish cakes in addition to a few groceries.
-You can order picnic baskets in advance.
-Groceries or breakfast can be delivered to the site by contacting Sdr.
-Vissing Torvehal no later than 16:00 the day before.
+In the shop, in addition to a few groceries, you can buy Italian specialities, smoked trout and homemade fish cakes.
+Order picnic baskets in advance, if necessary.
+Delivery of groceries or breakfast to the square by contacting Sdr.
+Vissing Torvehal no later than 4 pm the day before.

 Day 3:

-You have about 1.5 hours sailing time to Klostermølle This stretch is one of the river's most beautiful experiences.
-You sail through jungle-like vegetation, narrow passages and wide rapids.
-It is important to stay in the channel where the river is deepest, otherwise you risk getting stuck with the canoe.
-Just before you arrive at Klostermølle, you will sail on the Klosterkanal.
+You have approx. 1.5 hours sailing to Klostermølle.
+This stretch is one of the river's most beautiful experiences.
+You sail through a jungle-like vegetation, narrow passages and wide rapids.
+It is important to stay in the stream channel, where the river is deepest, otherwise you may risk getting stuck with the canoe.
+Just before you arrive at Klostermølle, you sail on the Klosterkanalen.

-When you arrive at Klostermølle campsite, you will need to pull the canoes onto the shore as there is a canoe carry-over.
-Remember to use the designated canoe carts for this.
+When you arrive at Klostermølle Teltplads, you must pull the canoes up on land, as there is a portage of canoe.
+Remember to use the canoe trolleys intended for this.

-Klostermølle is worth a visit in any case.
-There is an old dam that was first established by the monks back in the 13th century at Vor Kloster.
-You can also see an old drying barn for cardboard production, an exhibition about history and nature, and a bird tower with a beautiful view of Mossø.
+Klostermølle is under all circumstances worth a visit.
+Here is an old damming, which was first established by the monks back in the 13th century at Vor Kloster.
+There is also the opportunity to see an old drying barn for cardboard production, an exhibition about history and nature, as well as a bird tower with a rather beautiful view of Mossø.
 Here you will also find the path to Sukkertoppen, which is 108 meters high.
 From the top there is a magnificent view.

-The river winds beautifully through the landscape and the course is set towards Gammel Rye and Emborg Bro, where there is a rest area with toilet and tables/benches in both places.
+The stream meanders beautifully through the landscape and the course is set for Gammel Rye and Emborg Bro, where there are rest areas with toilets and picnic tables in both places.

 Pioneer package 4 days